 Jr 430 Reviewing the Arts 5 credits Reading, discussion and writing of newspaper and magazine style reviews of books, movies, television and musical and theatrical presentations.
 (Biennially)

-Jr 460 Public Relations 5 credits Public relations as a management function; policies, procedures and problems; program analysis and case study.
-(Biennially, spring)
+Jr 460 Public Relations Public relations as a management for 5 credits unction: policies. procedures and problems; progra case study. (biennially)